tfeng456/dh140/README.md

 Welcome to my DH140 repository!

 ## About Me
-My name is Tiffany Feng and I am a fourth-year undergraduate Statistics major with a Digital Humanities at UCLA.
+My name is Tiffany Feng and I am a fourth-year undergraduate Statistics major with a Digital Humanities minor at UCLA.

 ![image of Tiffany Feng](https://i.imgur.com/pfBwZWz.jpeg)

 ## Introduction